slaclab/beamtime-calibration-suite/README.md

 # To get running quick!
 * First, follow steps **1** through **4**: [setup git and github](https://confluence.slac.stanford.edu/pages/viewpage.action?pageId=428802060)
-* Next, run the following cmds in a terminal (linux or mac terminal works):
+* Next, run the following commands in a terminal (linux or mac terminal should work):
+_(note: lines starting with '#' are comments with explanation and don't need to be ran)_
+_(note: in the 1st command: replace \<slac-username> with your slac linux-username)_
 ```
 # ssh into the s3df machines
 ssh -Yt <slac-username>@s3dflogin.slac.stanford.edu